Digital-Working-Group/pii-splicing-redaction/README.md

 python app/main.py --model llama3.2 ./sample_redaction/sample_input -o ./sample_redaction/sample_output
 ```
 This will result in a JSON file containing the identified PII, source text, redacted text, and any errors to /sample_redaction/sample_output.

+### Sample Input and Output Files
+This repository provides a sample TXT file, which can be found in `sample_redaction/sample_input/`.
+Each audio file's metadata is captured in a JSON and CSV file.
+For audio files that were generated via examples here, the parameters and functions used are also included in the metadata files.
+The functions used to generate the metadata files can be found in metadata.py and example usage can be seen in run_metadata.py.

 # Running this tool: Programmatic Interface
 ## Arguments